p0t4t0sandwich/TaterLib/README.md

 - Ported to Bukkit 1.13.2 and Sponge 5
 - Abstracted `ProxyPlayer`s, specifically adding a `connect` method
 - Added `Block` abstraction and `BlockBreakEvent`
+- Updated `Server` implementation and added `ProxyServer` for proxies